-A two-day camp for children ages 5-16 who have experienced the death of a
+A two-day camp for children ages 5-16 who have experienced the death of a close family member or friend within the past two years, to provide a safe place to share grief and take the steps needed to heal.
+Offers an Adult Grief Camp as well.

-COMFORT ZONE CAMP Virginia Intake Coordinator (804) 377-3430 www.comfortzonecamp.org www.ywow.org
+COMFORT ZONE CAMP Virginia Intake Coordinator (804) 377-3430

+www.comfortzonecamp.org

-A weekend bereavement camp for kids age 7-17 to help them work through the loss of a parent, caregiver or sibling in an accepting, fun environment with other kids who have been through similar experiences.
+A weekend bereavement camp for kids

+age 7-17 to help them work through the

+loss of a parent, caregiver or sibling in

+an accepting, fun environment with

+other kids who have been through

+similar experiences.

 Camp is free of cost and offered year-round in Virginia, New Jersey, California and Massachusetts.

 MIKEY'S CAMP Bon Secours Hospice Beth Pile (757) 737-2287